 You may feel more welcome than in an over-crowded venue; locals appreciate individual visitors more when there are fewer of them.
 Other places in Europe that aren’t visited as frequently may still have a fair amount of tourists, but not be so packed that the destination considers methods to contain their numbers (such as Venice and Barcelona are doing).
 It’s all comparative.

 The most unique emerging destinations in Europe may see busy tourist activity in a very narrow way, perhaps only in the center city, for example.
 You might just be an anomaly by venturing only a few miles out of town, able to absorb the scenery and culture in a more authentic fashion.

 In this post, we hope to inspire you with a range of ideas on where to go in Europe off the beaten path right now.
 Time is of the essence, though.
 Off the beaten path destinations in Europe are being catapulted out of obscurity.
-Others are already popular, but not first tier.
+Other incredible places are already popular, but not first-tier.

 While we may “always have Paris,” it’s highly likely the places we’re recommending today might become vastly changed in the next few years.
+The perfect destination might well become a popular destination!
 With all that in mind, these are the suggestions we have for you:

 Off the Beaten Path Europe: Eastern Baltic Capitals